English (BA)

 #2

-Best Job in Media and Creative Arts - Technical Writing (US News & World Report, 2020)
+Best Job in Media and Creative Arts (Technical Writing)

-Average annual salary for technical writers in Indiana (BLS, 2019)
+Median annual salary for technical writers in 2022

 The University of Saint Francis celebrates the liberal arts.
 You’ll read great literature and diverse voices with dedicated scholars who are ready to help you connect the books you love to contemporary society.